 - Patients need to change their spectacles frequently.

-There are many reasons why cataract can happen.
-Ageing, radiation, congenital issues, and many other factors contribute to susceptibility towards cataract.
+There are many reasons why a cataract can happen.
+Ageing, radiation, congenital issues, and many other factors contribute to susceptibility towards cataracts.

 Smoking and drinking contribute majorly towards increasing the odds of having a cataract.
 Smoking causes oxidation in the eye lens leading to changing the physiology of the lens.
 It also leads to metals collecting in the lens adding to the degeneration of the lens.